-This can really influence who applies for your positions and it is important to use words that are straight forward and inclusive.
-Try to avoid gender-coded words and use more direct words relevant to the specifics of the role.
-Similarly, when writing ads and speaking to jobseekers try to avoid corporate speak as it can make entry level candidates feel underqualified if they do not know the meaning.
+This can really influence who applies for your positions and it is important to use words that are straight-forward and inclusive.
+Avoid gender-coded words and use more direct words relevant to the specifics of the role.
+Similarly, when writing ads and speaking to jobseekers try to avoid corporate speak as it can make entry-level candidates feel underqualified if they do not know the meaning.

 Everyone is biased and has thoughts, attitudes and stereotypes that affect their actions & decisions.
 Consider your own personal conscious and unconscious bias, become aware in order to address and manage it throughout the recruitment process.

 When shortlisting job seekers, it is important to make the opportunity equal for everyone.
 Certain roles require specific qualifications or skills, to be a lawyer you do have to have your law degree, but it is important to ensure job seekers are not put off by the “required” vs “preferred” skills.
 Predetermine the selection criteria to avoid bias later.
 Identify the skills necessary for this role and rank them in order of importance within the job description to give the reader an idea of what is crucial to the role.

 Talent brand, also known as employer brand, refers to an individual company's reputation within the market.
 Within recruitment, talent branding is critical to attracting, engaging, and retaining diverse talent.
 If our personal and company values highlight diversity & inclusion, then DIB’s talent will follow and actually WANT to work with us.